 Now go to add files to this shared folder on your Windows computer.

-iPhone to access shared folders in Windows 10 and share files
+iPhone to access shared folders saved on PC

 You can connect your Windows computer via SMB and transfer files between your PC and iPhone.
 You need to connect iPhone and PC to the same network to initiate the transfer.
 Your PC can be connected via cable or Wi-Fi.
 Every device in your local network has its IP address.

-Once you have created the Windows SMB connection on iPhone, you can then access shared folders in Windows 10 from iPhone, then copy files from the shared folder to iPhone or copy files from iPhone to the shared folder.
-On your PC, you can open the shared folder to copy files to/from it.
+Once you have connected to the Windows SMB connection from iPhone, you can access shared folders on Windows computer from iPhone, then copy files from the Windows SMB server to iPhone or copy files from iPhone to the PC.